 Nikon D5300 features 24.2 effective megapixel, 5 fps continuous shooting, and APS-C Sensor.
 Video quality and Auto focus capability are very good owning to full hd resolution and 39 AF points.
 It also includes built-in Wi-Fi and GPS.

-Conclusion - Nikon D5300 is the best DSLR in a Budget
+Conclusion - Nikon D5300 is the third best DSLR Camera under 50000, especially if you are on budget

 As you would have realised that Nikon D5600 (release year 2016) is the latest DSLR camera and released 3 years after D5300 camera.
 Both these cameras produce good quality images and are higher on preference.